mactul/powermake/README.md

 **Warning !** PowerMake calculate all paths from his own location, not the location where it is run.
 For example, `python ./folder/makefile.py` will do the same as `cd ./folder && python ./makefile.py`

+**Note:** In this documentation, we often assume that your makefile is named `makefile.py`, it makes thing easier to explain.
+Of course, you can name your makefile the name you like the most.

 ```py
 import powermake